Where will the Tigers geaux in 2024 NFL Draft?

 Wideout Brian Thomas Jr. was drafted 23rd overall to the Jacksonville Jaguars.
 He had 68 receptions for 1,177 yards and 17 touchdowns in 2023.
 Thomas Jr. was projected to be drafted somewhere in the middle of the 1st round.

+The Jaguars also took defensive tackle Jordan Jefferson 116th overall in the fourth round.
+Jefferson transferred to LSU from West Virginia in 2023 and rotated in as a run stopper.

+Detroit took DT Mekhi Wingo 189th overall in the 6th round of the NFL Draft.
+Formerly from Missouri, Wingo was a starting lineman who donned LSU's No. 18 given to the players that display leadership.

-Multiple other Tigers are projected to be drafted in day two and three of the draft including DT Maason Smith, DT Mekhi Wingo, DT Jordan Jefferson, and C Charles Turner III.
+Multiple other Tigers are projected to be drafted in day two and three of the draft, which is most notably C Charles Turner III.

 Day two of the draft begins Friday at 6 p.m. and will air on WBRZ.